Food Prep Sunday

 I mentioned yesterday that my brother Jeff is home from Bogota, Colombia and it was almost surreal seeing him yesterday at the party.
 I don’t like going 9 months without seeing him!
 Dana and I are planning a trip in the fall to go out to Colombia and see him.
 I’m already excited for it.

 We had all but one family member at the party yesterday (we missed you Scotty!), so we, well I, had to make sure and snap a photo.
 I should photoshop Scott in and then we would be set!
-Who’s that misfit in the back with the dark hair and dark skin? :wink: Kidding.
+Who’s that misfit in the back with the dark hair and dark skin? 😉 Kidding.

 I didn’t take any food photos yesterday because I was enjoying myself way too much.
 It was definitely a little bit of a challenge to find things I could eat that were SCD allowed, but I snacked on boat loads of watermelon (I made sure to bring a ginormous bowl to share), and some other fresh fruit.
 I did eat some fresh sugar snap peas and grape tomatoes which I probably wasn’t quite ready for but the good news is I feel fine today!
 For dinner I ate a grilled beef burger with mustard which really hit the spot.